-Follow the Made in Derby walk of fame to discover the people who have played a part in putting Derby on the world map.
+Follow the Made in Derby trail to discover the people who have played a part in putting Derby on the world map.

 Made in Derby is a trail of mosaic and cast iron plaques celebrating the the lives of people who have had a huge impact on the city and who have helped Derby to make it's mark on the world.
 Each plaque can be brought to life via augmented reality, by using the "Made in Derby" app on your smart phone.

 The next ten Made in Derby II Derby stars to have their names etched into the Hollywood celebrity style, cast iron plaques are;

 Despite being scared of water as a child, Adam Peaty's training with City of Derby swimming club has led him to become one of the top athletes of the modern era.

 Born in Uttoxeter, Peaty overcame his fear of water and joined the Derby swimming club, under coach Mel Marshall, at age 14, who encouraged him to develop his breaststroke and drop freestyle.

 Eleven years later, Peaty has represented Great Britain at the Olympic Games, World Championships and European Championships, and England in the Commonwealth Games.

 He won the gold medal in the 100 metre breaststroke at the 2016 Olympics, the first by a male British swimmer in 24 years.
 He is the current holder of the world record in 50 metre and 100 metre breaststroke events.